richafnu/Viva/Viva/pulse/setup-admin-access/export-pulse-data.md

 ### Export all tenant data

 To export out all data from a tenant, select **Create an export request** and then select all data.
 You must input a date range that can be no longer than one year.
-After inputting your desired dates, select **Export to csv**.
+After inputting your desired dates, select **Export to .csv**.

 You get an email notification letting you know when your export job is complete.